-Click the button at the right to download a PDF of the 2022 Position Paper.
+Click the button above to download a PDF of the 2022 Position Paper.

 Throughout the pandemic, nutritious school meals have contributed to student achievement, supported America’s families and provided a critical safety net during economic hardships.
 With the help of federal child nutrition waivers, school nutrition professionals have ensured safe and consistent access to healthy meals for students.
 School meal programs now endure acute supply chain, labor, financial and regulatory challenges and require Congress and USDA’s continued support.
 To promote the health and success of students and ensure the sustainability of school meal programs, the non-profit School Nutrition Association (SNA) urges Congress to: